Recruitment and Retention Specialist & AmeriCorps VISTA Member

 Hello all!
 My name is Grace McMickens and I am a rising junior at Lewis & Clark college.
 I am studying Sociology and Anthropology with a minor in gender studies.I am originally from Brooklyn, New York but it smelled weird so I came to Portland for school.
 It smells far better.
 I love to write so I try to spend at least 30 minutes a day writing.
 I also enjoy listening to music and true crime podcasts.
 Looking forward to meeting everyone in joining the Wayfinding crew!

-Director of Technology and Wayfinding Guide
+Director of Technology & Wayfinding Guide

 M.S.
 Educational Leadership and Policy, Portland State University

 Poe brings a background in education as well as technology to the Wayfinding Academy.
 He started his journey in education as an experiential educator leading extended wilderness-based expeditions focusing on facilitating student’s personal growth and self reliance in an outdoor context.
 He brings this authentic experience to the field of higher education as one of our Wayfinding Guides.
 In addition to working directly with students, Poe also brings his broad background in information technology as our Director of Technology.
-When he isn't Wayfinding you might find him bouldering, cooking, working on his house, or building train tracks in the living room with his daughter.
+When he isn't Wayfinding you might find him bouldering, cooking, working on his house, or building train tracks in the living room with his daughters.